Okay, here's the Reuters five-day rolling presidential poll.

 They both married Democrat husbands.

-But deep down I know they still believe in a lot of those core conservative principles.
+But deep down, I know they still believe in a lot of those core conservative principles.

-Yeah, but they're not gonna vote Republican.
+Yeah, but they're not going to vote Republican.

-No, they don't think you are, but there has been such profound brand damage done that they think it would be just intolerably embarrassing if people ever knew they voted for a Republican.
+But there has been such profound brand damage done that they think it would be just intolerably embarrassing if people ever knew they voted for a Republican.

-Because they think other people think, and they may even think it themselves, that Republicans don't like people, uh only care about the rich, that they're mean, that they're racist, that they don't like gay people, it all of that, that they're not against they're not for civil rights, you know, all this other BS.
+Because they think, other people think, and they may even think it themselves, that Republicans don't like people, only care about the rich, that they're mean, that they're racist, that they don't like gay people, all of that.

-That my point is that has to be dealt with first.
+My point is that has to be dealt with first.

 I think that's the big obstacle.